Skip to content

 Eventually, Mazin started exploring opportunities in the private sector.
 After interviewing with a few companies, including Johnson & Johnson, he said, “The choice was clear.”

 “My work today, much like my career in the military, is mission- and service-oriented, and it’s making a difference in people’s lives,” he said.
-“It also builds on teamwork, collaboration, and decision-making capabilities that I developed during my time with the U.S. Army.”
+“It also builds on teamwork, collaboration and decision-making capabilities that I developed during my time with the U.S. Army.”

 But one thing to note about that promotion: Right as it came around, Mazin received word that he would soon deploy overseas.
 To Syria.
 For nine months.

-"I learned that I was going to be part of what the U.S. Army calls a Forward Resuscitative Surgical Team,” he explained.
-The 20-soldier team—a mix of surgeons, ER physicians and nurses—would be attached to units from the U.S. Special Forces and the U.S. Navy Seals, providing frontline medical care to wounded soldiers.
+“I learned that I was going to be part of what the U.S. Army calls a Forward Resuscitative Surgical Team,” he explained.
+The 20-soldier team—a mix of surgeons, ER physicians and nurses—would be attached to units from the U.S. Special Forces and the U.S. Navy Seals, providing front-line medical care to wounded soldiers.

 Naturally, Mazin worried the mission could jeopardize his promotion at Johnson & Johnson.
 But if it did, he was okay with that.

-“I hesitated to go for the promotion," he recalled, “because my first thought was, 'I don't want to be promoted and then leave right away, that isn't fair to the team.'
+“I hesitated to go for the promotion,” he recalled, “because my first thought was, ‘I don’t want to be promoted and then leave right away, that isn’t fair to the team.’
 But every leader I spoke to at Johnson & Johnson pushed back.
-They said, 'You'll be supported during your deployment, and when you return you can pick up right where you left off.’
-The amount of support and encouragement that I received here was truly phenomenal.”
+They said, ‘You’ll be supported during your deployment, and when you return you can pick up right where you left off.’
+The amount of support and encouragement I received was phenomenal.”

 Mazin continued, “Even after I left for the deployment, I kept receiving calls, texts and emails from colleagues at Johnson & Johnson.
 And any soldier or service member on deployment will tell you that these things mean the world to us.”